bluechess/Stanford-CS106A/README.md

 Stanford-CS106A
 ===============

-Code for Stanford University CS106A course.
+Code for Stanford University CS106A course's assignments and sections.